Oracle beats outlook, shrugs off fiscal debate

 Oracle reported that software sales and cloud software subscriptions rose 17 percent from a year earlier to $2.4 billion in its fiscal second quarter ended November 30.

-It had forecast that new software sales would climb 5 to 15 percent from a year earlier, when it last reported earnings on September 20.
+Oracle had forecast that new software sales would climb 5 to 15 percent from a year earlier when it last reported earnings on September 20.

 "I would call it an early Christmas present," Ives said.
 "It's a positive sign for the overall technology sector."